-Why keep dogs out of garden?
+Why Keep Dogs out of Garden?

 There is nothing puppies enjoy more than a bit of ‘freestyle’ gardening.
 Most young Labradors think that a rose bush looks a lot better when it has been uprooted and dragged around the garden a few times.
 And of course, digging up your prize carrots is always a good way for any Labrador puppy to start the day.
 In fact, digging of any kind is a source of joy to many dogs, not just puppies.
 This can come as quite a shock to a first-time Labrador owner.

 Some puppies are positively angelic outdoors.
 Which makes the owners of the naughty ones feel as though they are doing something wrong.
 I can reassure you that for the most part they are not doing anything wrong at all.
 Destructive behavior in puppies left unsupervised outdoors is so common as to be considered normal.

 In the photo above, you will find my own puppy, Rachael, relaxing in the mess she has made on our patio, after being left to her own devices for rather too long.
 Your dog’s excavating abilities may rival those of a backhoe, but they don’t indicate an unstable temperament or some kind of mental disability.
 You simply have a normal Labrador puppy.

 So, your dog is normal.
 That’s the good news.
 But it doesn’t change the fact that you don’t want a dog, any dog, digging in your flower beds or rooting around in your vegetable patch.
 Naturally, as the owner of a young tearaway, you are looking for a quick and effective dog deterrent solution.
 A command or training method that will keep dogs out of garden areas, off flowerbeds and put a stop to the destruction and naughtiness.

 Most importantly, you want to be able to let the dog into the yard without watching him like a hawk every second he is out there.
 We’ll examine the main ways to keep dogs out of gardens and prevent your little piece of paradise turning into a moonscape.

 - Altering your garden design